 In 1973, a group of LaFayette citizens came together to start the first LaFayette Apple Festival by forming a committee.
 Their goal?
 To put LaFayette on the map as a great place to visit – and enjoy the Upstate fall season.

-“My father and mother, Malcom and Bettye Knapp, were on that first committee – and my mother is still on the committee 46 years later!
-At the time I was 11 years old, and I remember helping them get ready for the very first Apple Festival.
+“My father and mother, Malcom and Bettye Knapp, were on that first committee – and my mother was on the committee up until last year.
+Around the time of the first LaFayette Apple Festival, I was 11 years old, and I remember helping my parents get ready.
 Some folks in town had their doubts, thinking our committee couldn’t pull it off.
-But 1,000 people showed up at that first Festival, and it’s been growing ever since,” said David Knapp.
+But 1,000 people showed up at that first festival, and it’s been growing ever since,” said David Knapp.

 David shared that the Apple Festival is held on Columbus Day weekend for a very practical reason.
 The first event took place on the grounds of LaFayette Elementary School.
 Since school was closed on the following Monday for Columbus Day, it gave the committee a day to clean up before the kids returned.

 “So, while some traditions stay the same – like our event date and St. Joseph’s Church selling those great apple pies – we change things up as well.
 For example, we recently expanded our parking lots and added a second entrance so it’s easier and faster to get into the festival.
 The wait times from years ago are a thing of the past,” explained David.